About My Background

 Then before 5 pm, I go back to the office to work again.
-Between 5 pm – 7 pm, I do the following activities.
+Between 5 pm – and 7 pm, I do the following activities.

 - I study charts to find good opportunities.

-- I analyze the Market, prepare my daily (eod) analysis.
+- I analyze the market, prepare my daily (eod) analysis.

 - I prepare my trading journal, in which I note what trades I took today and why and where I entered and exited from the trade—a thought process of my daily trading action.